ubclaunchpad/LP-website/CONTRIBUTING.md

 ## VuePress

 This website is based on [VuePress](https://vuepress.vuejs.org/guide/) - refer to the VuePress documentation for more details.
+VuePress takes the [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) content in this repository (all those `.md` files) and turns them into the pretty website on `docs.ubclaunchpad.com`.

 Most VuePress configuration lives in [`.vuepress/config.js`](./.vuepress/config.js).